Angie0304/Image_Processing/projects/facial_segmentation/README.md

 ### 4. Upload an image

 - Upload an image from your device
-- Wait for the processing to complete
+- Wait for processing to complete
 - View the segmentation result